didemch/Predicting-Economic-Mobility-in-R/README.md

-# Economic mobility
+# Regularized methods: Linear regression, Ridge and Lasso regressions, glmnet

-Conducting an analysis of the `mobility` data.
-I will be looking at economic mobility across generations in the contemporary USA.
-The data comes from a large study, based on tax records, which allowed researchers to link the income of adults to the income of their parents several decades previously.
-For privacy reasons, data is aggregate statistics about economic mobility for several hundred communities, containing most of the American population, and covariate information about those communities.
-I am interested in predicting economic mobility from the characteristics of communities.
+I'm analyzing `mobility` data to examine economic mobility across generations in modern USA.
+This data, derived from extensive tax records, links adult income to parental income from previous decades.
+It presents aggregate statistics on economic mobility for hundreds of communities, covering most of the American population, along with covariate information.
+My focus is on predicting economic mobility based on community characteristics.